-Plastiq is an online bill payment service that lets you pay all of your bills by credit card.
+Plastiq is an online bill payment service that lets you pay almost all of your bills by credit card.
 This can be a great way to reach spend targets for new credit card signup bonuses.
 Unlike a few similar services, Plastiq is not limited to billers in their database.
-Plastiq can literally be used to pay any biller in the US. or Canada.
+Plastiq can be used to pay nearly any biller in the US. or Canada.
 Payees not in their database are paid by check.

 The catch?
 A fee is charged to the payer (not the payee) for each payment.

 - Visa, MasterCard, Discover, and Amex cards are accepted

 - Credit card payments count as purchases, not as cash advances (Note: As of 10/19/16 Visa payments where the payee has no relationship with Plastiq may be put through as a cash advance.
 If you don’t get a warning, then you’re fine.
 More info here.)

 - Plastiq sometimes requires proof that you are paying a legitimate expense.
 They may ask you to email an invoice, for example.

 - Plastiq does not submit tax forms on behalf of customers or payees